enricodangelo/ptc_test/README.md

 ![container diagram](out/diagrams/c4_container/c4_container.png?raw=true)

 *FrontService* is a simple stateless service that uses a mongodb cluster to store it's data, each of the two components can be scaled indipendently when the need arises.

 The load balancer allows the API component to be scaled up and down transparently to the users.

+For the storage layer I choosed *mongodb* because it's a fast key-value store.
+The data model used in *FrontService* is very simple, the service deals only with one kind of objects, jobs, each one stores just a few information to keep track of the orchestration by external services (their ids) and the owner of the resource.
+For these reasons there's no need for a ACID transactions which would just add overhead on each storage access operation and will pose more problems when scaling (RDBMS are notoriously hard to scale horizontally, and costly to scale vertically).

 ### API